 5. Make Relevant Information Accessible

-You only get 60 characters for the title and description of a Google Adwords PPC ad, so you’d better make them count.
+You only get 60 characters for the title and description of a Google Ads PPC ad, so you’d better make them count.
 The keys here are being short, concise, and punchy with your phrases because there’s a good chance that a potential customer won’t even read the whole thing, and will instead scan it for relevant information.

 The goal of a PPC ad campaign is obviously to attract motivated customers, but this is often easier said than done.
 The keys to creating a successful ad involve grabbing attention, keeping it short and sweet, providing a call to action, and offering your customers something in return.
 And if you’re able to incorporate these elements into your ad, then you’re sure to gain some successful clicks.